-For being such a common disorder (by some estimates, over 10 million Americans suffer from the disorder) TMJ is shockingly misunderstood by the average person.
+For being such a common disorder, TMJ is shockingly misunderstood by the average person.
 To people who suffer from the symptoms of TMJ day in and day out, it can be frustrating to try and explain the disorder and its effects to the people around them.

 Whether you’re someone with TMJ just looking for someone who understands, or you know someone with TMJ and want to better comprehend their daily struggles, here are three things that people with TMJ wish others knew.